Ideame/paypal-adaptive-sdk-nodejs/README.md

     } else {
         // Response will have the original Paypal API response console.log(response);
-        // But also a prepprovalUrl, so you can redirect the sender to approve the payment easily console.log('Redirect to %s', response.prepprovalUrl);
+        // But also a preapprovalUrl, so you can redirect the sender to approve the payment easily console.log('Redirect to %s', response.preapprovalUrl);
     }
 });
 ```